kateyliu/DL_gwas/README.md

 # Genomic selection using deep learning and saliency map

 We provide a deep-learning method to predict five quantitative traits (Yield, Protein, Oil, Moisture and Plant height) of SoyNAM dataset.
 We also applied saliency map approach measure phenotype contribution for genome wide association study.
-The program is implemented using Keras2.0 and Tensorflow backend with python 2.7
+The program is implemented using Keras2.0 and Tensorflow backend with python 2.7.
+See [1] for the full method.

 ### Prerequisites